LuanSFMarques/basic_statistics_with_python/README.md

 #### *Calculating Skewness*

-First, we will calculate the skew of an array!
+First, we need three arrays to represent each example of skew (normal, positive and negative).
+For this, i'm importing "scipy.stats.skewnorm.rvs()" to create a curve that have a certain value of skew.
 You can look at the file [skew_python.py](distribution_python/skew_python.py) and follow here.

-We need three arrays to represent each example of skew (normal, positive and negative).
-For this, i'm importing "scipy.stats.skewnorm.rvs()" to create a curve that have a certain value of skew.

 *Note: You don't need to decorate these array creation functions, just try to understand in theory what they are doing.*